High School Graduates

-- If a class is full, students will be added to the waitlist for the next available
+- If a class is full, students may add themselves to the waitlist for the next available

-open seat.
-Should space in the class become available, students will be notified via
+space in the course.
+Should space in the class become available students will be notified

-their WVMCCD email and have 48 hours from the time the notification is sent to register
+via their WVMCCD email and have 48 hours from the time the notification is sent to

-either online or in person.
-Once the 48 hours have passed if you have not registered,
+register either online.
+Once the 48 hours have passed if a student has not registered

 the seat will be offered to the next student on the list.